Adansonia-Consulting

 • Age and growth determination of dominant savanna and Miombo trees and shrubs (cambium marking)

-• Ecological and ethno-botanical studies of woody plants
+• Ecological and ethno-botanical studies of woody plants (non-timber forest products, NTFP)

 Patterns of land-use and vegetation changes in Tanzania

-The Sokoine University of Agriculture (SUA) and the Swiss Federal Institute for Forest, Snow and Landscape Research in Birmensdorf (WSL) are assessing vegetation shifts since the Mid-Holocene in savanna landscapes and Miombo woodlands using stable carbon isotope (d13C) values and associated radiocarbon ages from soil organic matter (including charcoal fragments).
-More recent vegetation changes will be further assessed using population characteristics of present plant communities, sequential aerial photographs and satellite images, old photographs, records from the colonial time and oral transmission from the local
+The Sokoine University of Agriculture (SUA) and the Swiss Federal Institute for Forest, Snow and Landscape Research in Birmensdorf (WSL) have assessed vegetation shifts since the Mid-Holocene in savanna landscapes and Miombo woodlands using stable carbon isotope (d13C) values and associated radiocarbon ages from soil organic matter (including charcoal fragments).
+More recent vegetation changes have been further assessed using population characteristics of present plant communities, sequential aerial photographs and satellite images, old photographs, records from the colonial time and

-population.
-The impact of climate, fire history, herbivory, termitaria and land-use which may have generated the observed patterns of vegetation change will be analysed.
+oral transmission from the local population.
+The impact of climate, fire history, herbivory, termitaria and land-use which may have generated the observed patterns of vegetation change have been analysed.
 If we can identify and understand causes of past vegetation changes, we will be better able to anticipate rate, magnitude, and direction of future vegetation shifts.
 This will help in designing management strategies to ensure sustained productivity and minimise the likelihood of undesirable, human-induced shifts in vegetation structure of these tropical dry ecosystems.

 Preliminary studies, kindly supported by KFPE (Swiss Commission for Research Partnerships with Developing Countries) and ESAPP (Eastern and Southern Africa Partnership Programme pdf), showed that soils under forest exhibit a very strong increase in 13C with soil depth (up to 6‰), which is two to three times higher than the natural 13C enrichment in typical forest soils.
 We have interpreted this as a clear indication that these sites which are currently under forest had a much higher abundance of C4-grasses in the past.
-On the other hand, soil organic matter at savanna sites has a remarkably stable isotopic signatures, which indicates the persistence of savannas over several centuries (millennia).
+On the other hand, soil organic matter at savanna sites has remarkably stable isotopic signatures, which indicates the persistence of savannas over several centuries (millennia).
 The Miombo woodland boundary is currently expanding at the expense of the savanna at several locations in northwestern and eastern-central Tanzania according to the former C4 (savanna) signature of the subsoil.
 None of the samples has been dated by radio carbon so far.

-In a new Project phase, land-use changes and vegetation shifts at different geomorphic locations along transects through Miombo woodlands and savanna landscapes in Kagera, Shinyanga, Morogoro and Tanga Region will be assessed in more detail.
-Large scale vegetation changes in the Miombo woodlands (including the adjacent savannas) will be studied along decreasing rainfall gradients considering the geomorphic location.
-On a smaller scale, vegetation sites of the savanna landscape will be analysed along transects through small dry evergreen forest formations (including coastal forests) extending into open savanna on either side.
-The research partnership should contribute to strengthen the research capacity of both parties.
-The complementary knowledge of both partners should create synergistic effects thereby enhancing the quality of the Project.
-For more information please contact Dr. P.K.T.
-Munishi from SUA (pmunishi2001@yahoo.com) or Dr. U. Bloesch, consultant from WSL (bloesch@swissonline.ch).
+In a new Project phase, land-use changes and vegetation shifts at different geomorphic locations along transects through Miombo woodlands and savanna landscapes in Kagera, Shinyanga, Morogoro and Tanga Region have been assessed in more detail.
+Large scale vegetation changes in the Miombo woodlands (including the adjacent savannas) have been studied along decreasing rainfall gradients considering the geomorphic location.
+On a smaller scale, vegetation sites of the savanna landscape have been analysed along transects through small dry evergreen forest formations extending into open savanna on either side.
+The results from the Kagera savann landscape suggest that forest patches are very stable vegetation formations which have persisted for millennia.
+During the last millennium, they have been expanding very slowly into the surrounding savanna at a rate of less than 15 m per century.

 Threatened plant species of not yet surveyed coastal forest patches in Handeni District, Tanzania

-The expected outputs of the Project are:
+The outputs of the Project are:

-• Increased knowledge about biologically important habitat patches in Handeni District and their connectivity.
+• Increased knowledge about biologically important habitat patches in Handeni District and their connectivity

-• Improvement of the IUCN Red List.
+• Improvement of the IUCN Red List

-• Assessment of the socio-economic values of these forest patches for the local communities and identification of current threats for the threatened species.
+• Assessment of the socio-economic values of these forest patches for the local communities and identification of current threats for the threatened species

 Ethno-ecological study on the woody plants of Rwanda

-immense biodiversity.
-A forum was created to sollicite both interested institutions and indiviuals to submit corrections of as well as additions to the informations given in the book.
 The publication was kindly supported by Intercooperation, SDC (Swiss Agency for Development and Cooperation), Mr. Jean-Marie Samyn, Mrs. Daniela Renner and Mr. Christoph Oertle.

 Publication: